simonmichael/hledger/hledger/hledger.m4.md

 ### Reading multiple CSV files

 If you use multiple `-f` options to read multiple CSV files at once, hledger will look for a correspondingly-named rules file for each CSV file.
-But if you use the `--rules-file` option, that rules file will be used for all the CSV files.
+But if you specify a rules file with `--rules`, that rules file will be used for all the CSV files.

 ### Reading files specified by rule